 Features/ characteristics of an overview: How to write

-An overview in IELTS writing task 1 contains some key features.
+An overview of IELTS writing task 1 contains some key features.
 They are:

 - It summarizes the complete happenings in task 1.